Richard Gasquet: Playing style and coaching

 Gasquet has also been praised for his variety and all-court play, and is solid at all parts of the court.
 His volleys are consistent and he very actively seeks to end points at the net, which complements his baseline ability to push players to the back of the court, buying him time to come up.
 He is also very crafty, often using drop-shots and fakes to misdirect opponents.
 He also performs many harder, rarer shots in today's game such as the drive volley, half-volley and occasionally serve-and-volleys.
 He also plays well on all surfaces, his baseline game and long, winding groundstrokes allow him to do well on clay while his more aggressive, serve-and-volley style gives him an edge on grass courts and the combination of both work well on hard courts.
 This is shown in his almost equal success on all surfaces, having reached at least the fourth round of all grand slam tournaments on multiple occasions.

-Despite Gasquet’s strengths, he also has a few prominent weaknesses, which could be argued are entirely responsible for his lack of success in big tournaments and against top 10 opponents.
+Despite Gasquet's strengths, he also has a few prominent weaknesses, which could be argued are entirely responsible for his lack of success in big tournaments and against top 10 opponents.
 His first weakness is despite his strength and aggressive potential, he sometimes does not actively seek out winners from his groundstrokes and mainly waits for his opponent to show signs of aggression before replying with his own.
 He also generally plays far behind the baseline, which supports the slow buildup on his ground-strokes, but leaves him susceptible to drop-shots and angled shots.
 This aspect of his game in particular has been lamented by his fans around the globe, who see him as being too set in his ways to change this aspect of his approach to the detriment of his results against the best players in the world, who can easily take advantage of it.
 Indeed, his baseline groundstrokes have previously been characterised as toothless.
 His serve is also not especially strong, being known more for spin rather than speed.

+His coaches were: Éric Deblicker (2004–2008, 2009–2011), Guillaume Peyre (2008–2009), Gabriel Markus (2010), Riccardo Piatti (2011–2013),Sébastien Grosjean (2011–2016), Sergi Bruguera (2014–2017), Thierry Tulasne & Fabrice Santoro (2018), Thierry Ascione (2018–2020), and Julien Cassaigne (2020–2025).